cyvu37/CHS-HDF5-Converter/README.md

 # Export vs Import
 When the program processes an HDF5 file, it "converts" the data to a dataset in a table format.
 From there, the program can "export" and/or "import" the dataset.
 "Exporting" a dataset means to save the dataset as a CSV file (CSV & GUI).
 "Importing" a dataset means to bring the dataset to the Data Viewer tabs (GUI only).

-In the GUI version, a user can "export" and "import" the same HDF5 file.
+In the GUI method, a user can "export" and "import" the same HDF5 file.
 This does not mean the program will "convert" the data twice.
 This means the CSV file will be produced ("exported") and the dataset will be available for preview in the Data Viewer tabs ("imported").

 # Compatible File Types